PhilipQuirke/transformer-maths/_posts/2023-10-19-Accurate-5-Digit-Addition.md

     </tbody>
 </table>

-This is summary of the impact when a head or MLP layer is ablated in a by step.
-The cell shows the pattern of correct/incorrect answer digits the number of incorrect answers.
-If the cell has a trailing "..." then this cell has multiple incorrect digit patterns, with the most common incorrect pattern being shown.
+CoLab 10E also shows, for each useful head and MLP layer by step, "digit pattern(s)" of the incorrect answers.
+If the cell has a trailing "+" then this cell has another (less frequent) incorrect digit pattern.
+If a cell has one digit pattern then this gives us an insight into which digit the cell most impacts:

 <table>
     <thead>